Updated April 24, 2026

 median annual salary

-You'll spend $32k and 2.3 years to start earning $61k — that's roughly 6 months to pay back your training investment.
-The quick break-even comes from relatively low education costs compared to other associate-level health careers.
+You will spend $15k-$36k and 2.3 years to start earning $61k — that is 8-14 months to pay back your training, faster than most associate-degree health careers.

 Salaries vary by location and setting.
 Medical Laboratory Technicians in metropolitan areas and specialty practices typically earn more than the national median.